Code-Screen/Code-Screen.github.io/docs/creating-custom-typescript-assessments.md

 If you want entire folders to be hidden, the folder needs to be in the root of the repo and the folder name needs to start with `hidden`, e.g. `/hidden-files`.

-If you want entire folders to be hidden, the folder needs to be in the root of the repo and the folder name needs to start with `hidden`, e.g. `/hidden-files`.

 The `package.json` file should only be modified in order to add any third-party dependencies required for your solution.
 The `jest` and `babel` versions should not be changed.

 The coding assessment must be compatible with Node.js version `18`.